 He has twice testified to the United States Congress on climate change science and its implications for policy.
 He is a Fellow of the American Geophysical Union (AGU), a recipient of AGU’s Macelwane Medal, and a Fellow of the AAAS.
 He has published more than 250 peer-reviewed scientific papers, co-authored Planets and their Atmospheres: Origin and Evolution (Academic Press), and edited or co-edited Global Atmospheric-Biospheric Chemistry (Plenum), Atmospheric Chemistry in a Changing World (Springer), and Inverse Methods in Global Biogeochemical Cycles (AGU).

-University of Auckland, B.S. in Chemistry and Pure and Applied Mathematics, University of Auckland, M.S. with first class honors in Chemistry, Massachusetts Institute of Technology; S.D. in Chemistry
+B.S. in Chemistry and Pure and Applied Mathematics from University of Auckland, M.S. in Chemistry from University of Auckland, S.D. in Chemistry from Massachusetts Institute of Technology

 Atmospheric and Planetary Sciences